rdunk/sanity-blocks-vue-component/README.md

 ## Component Serializers

 ### For Blocks
-When using custom Vue components as block serializers, all properties of the block object will be passed as props.
+When using custom Vue components as block serializers, all properties of the block object will be passed via [`v-bind`](https://vuejs.org/v2/api/#v-bind). **To access the data, define the corresponding [props](https://vuejs.org/v2/guide/components-props.html) in your component**.
 Components will also be passed a `_sanityProps` prop which is an object with two properties:

 - `node` - the block data object.
 - `options` - Sanity specific options (`projectId`, `dataset`, `imageOptions`) passed to the root component.